Monsters: The Lyle and Erik Menendez Story

 Monsters: The Lyle and Erik Menendez Story is the second season of the American biographical crime drama anthology television series Monster, created by Ryan Murphy and Ian Brennan for Netflix.
-The season centers on the 1989 parricides of José (Javier Bardem) and Kitty Menendez (Chloë Sevigny), who were killed by their sons, Lyle (Nicholas Alexander Chavez) and Erik (Cooper Koch).
-It uses the Rashomon effect by presenting key events through unreliable narrators, allowing viewers to form their own interpretations of the story.
+The season centers on the 1989 parricides of film executive José Menendez (Javier Bardem) and his wife Kitty (Chloë Sevigny) by their sons, Lyle (Nicholas Alexander Chavez) and Erik (Cooper Koch).
+The Rashomon effect, a narrative technique in which multiple characters recount contradictory versions of the same events, is used to allow viewers to determine which perspective, if any, is accurate.

 It is the second installment in the Monster anthology series, following Dahmer – Monster: The Jeffrey Dahmer Story.
 Having initially ordered the program in 2020 as a limited series, Netflix announced in 2022 that it had been renewed as an anthology series, with two further editions based on the lives of "other monstrous figures".
 The second season, which focuses on the Menendez brothers, was announced to be in development on May 1, 2023.
+Following delays caused by the 2023 Hollywood labor disputes, principal photography took place from January to July 2024.

-Upon its premiere on September 19, 2024, the season received mixed reviews from critics, who praised the performances (particularly those of Koch and Bardem) and the one-shot episode "The Hurt Man", but criticized its inconsistent tone, runtime, and excessive sexual content.
-It was initially denounced by the real Erik Menendez for its factual inaccuracies and Lyle Menendez's portrayal, although Lyle later expressed gratitude for its depiction of child abuse.
-It further garnered controversy for implying an incestuous relationship between the brothers.
+Upon its premiere on September 19, 2024, the season received mixed reviews from critics, who praised the performances (particularly those of Koch and Bardem) and the one-shot episode "The Hurt Man", but criticized its inconsistent tone, pacing, runtime, and explicit sexual content, including nudity and homoerotic themes.
+It was also criticized by the real Erik Menendez for its alleged factual inaccuracies and portrayal of Lyle Menendez, although Lyle later expressed gratitude for its depiction of child abuse.
+It further generated controversy for implying an incestuous relationship between the brothers.
 Despite the controversies, the season achieved global commercial success, debuting as the number-one series on Netflix worldwide, the most-viewed streaming content on the Nielsen Streaming Chart, and the third most-watched Netflix series in the second half of 2024.
 At the 77th Primetime Emmy Awards, it earned 11 nominations, including Outstanding Limited or Anthology Series and Outstanding Lead Actor in a Limited or Anthology Series or Movie for Koch, and won for Outstanding Picture Editing for a Limited or Anthology Series or Movie.
 It also received three nominations at the 82nd Golden Globe Awards: Best Limited or Anthology Series or Television Film, Best Actor – Miniseries or Television Film for Koch, and Best Supporting Actor – Series, Miniseries or Television Film for Bardem.

 A third season, titled Monster: The Ed Gein Story, was released on October 3, 2025, starring Charlie Hunnam as murderer and graverobber Ed Gein.

 Synopsis

-On August 20, 1989, in Beverly Hills, wealthy brothers Lyle and Erik Menendez killed their parents, José and Kitty Menendez.
+On August 20, 1989, in Beverly Hills, brothers Lyle and Erik Menendez killed their wealthy parents, José and Kitty Menendez.
 While the prosecution argued they were seeking to inherit their family fortune, the brothers claimed that their actions stemmed out of fear from a lifetime of sexual, physical, and emotional abuse.